ThijsRay/CS4415-Sustainable-Software-Engineering/project1/blogpost.md

 Repetitions
 --->

-Blocking advertisements on computers can be done by using an ad blocker. like the free and open-source ad blocker [uBlock Origin](https://github.com/gorhill/uBlock/).
+Blocking advertisements on computers can be done by using an ad blocker, like the free and open-source ad blocker [uBlock Origin](https://github.com/gorhill/uBlock/).
 We wrote automated tests for [Selenium](https://www.selenium.dev/) to make experiment as replicable as possible.
 The tests were run with Selenium with [geckodriver](https://github.com/mozilla/geckodriver).

 The testsuite was executed on the same set of sites, with the only difference being whether uBlock Origin was installed.